Want More Deliciousness!

 Then Subscribe to our FREE WEEKLY Newsletter for Recipes, Tricks & Much More...

 Bengali Coconut Egg Curry – Dimer Dalna: aromatic and creamy egg curry slow-cooked in a mixture of spices and coconut milk.
 The quintessential curry in Bengali cuisine that’s perfect to make any given day.
 Eaten with Rice, Indian Puff Bread (poori/luchi) or paratha.

-My recent curry obsession had me going slightly overboard with Indian style Bengali Egg Curry / Malai Curry / Coconut Curry or .
+My recent curry obsession had me going slightly overboard with Indian style Bengali Egg Curry also known as Dimer Dalna or Dimer Malai Curry.

 To top it, you add boiled-sauteed eggs along with sauteed potatoes and you are in taste heaven!

 I know I’ve used a mouthful of words to describe the recipe, but it seriously deserves all the praises and it’s absolutely easy to make.

 The ingredients are extremely easy to find and I’d say most of the homes would have these ingredients.

 First of all, it gives it this gorgeous orange-yellow color and it tastes even better the next day (which usually works best for workdays/ lunch/dinner).